learn-co-curriculum/cssi-8.1-appengine-api/README.md

 ### App Engine Users API

 The AppEngine Users module actually connects to Google’s User authentication service.
-However for a developer the setup is very easy and allows you to have Authenticated (signed in and verified) users that you can trust; they’re backed by Google.
+However for a developer the setup is very easy and allows you to have authenticated (signed in and verified) users that you can trust; they’re backed by Google.

 Using this API Library is as simple as importing the `users` module from `google.appengine.api` and using the built in methods that are provided.
 Here's a very simple example of how that works.